-Owning digital currency makes you a more attractive target for cybercrime.
+Owning cryptocurrency makes you a more attractive target for cybercrime.
 Luno will keep your Bitcoin safe.
 But only you can keep your passwords safe.

 ‘Phishing’ is an attack whereby criminals use legitimate-looking fake websites to trick you into entering your password / details.
 They then use your password to access your account.